housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 The report consists of a number of audits that validate the aspects of a PWA.
 Let's go over each of these audits and how we can improve each of these areas in our application.

 **Note: This tutorial will reference my Hacker News client as we add a number of different tools to improve it.
-However, you can easily follow along and include each tool in your app if you already have an application built with Angular CLI.**
+However, you can easily follow along and include each tool in your app if you already have an application built with Angular CLI.
+If you don't and would like to know how, my [previous post]({{ site.url }}/angular2-hacker-news) can help.**

 Network connection is secure
 ==================
 A number of progressive web technologies, such as service workers (which we'll go over in a bit), require a **HTTPS** connection in order to work.
 The '**S**' at the end, which stands for secure, ensures that the content that you retrieve is secure and cannot be tampered with.

 There are a number of hosting platforms that are protected with HTTPS by default which makes it easy to have your website or application protected.
-Our Hacker News client is hosted on Firebase and this website is hosted on Github Pages.
-Both allow **HTTPS** encryption.
+Our Hacker News client is hosted on Firebase and this website is hosted on Github Pages: both allow **HTTPS** encryption.

-I wrote a [post]({{ site.url }}/continuous-integration-angular-firebase-travisci) that explains how you can deploy your Angular CLI app with Firebase so please take a look if you're interested.
+I also wrote a [post]({{ site.url }}/continuous-integration-angular-firebase-travisci) that explains how you can deploy your Angular CLI app with Firebase so please take a look if you're interested.

 Page load performance is fast
 ==================